 Hot sauce -

 Add any hot sauce or chili sauce depending on how spicy sauce you need.
-For spicier garlic sauce, use sriracha.
+For spicier garlic sauce, use a hint of sriracha.

-Also, I have added some red chili flakes along with it since I love this to bit a little spicier.
-Green chillies are also a great option to make it spicy.
-You can skip or reduce the quantity of hot sauce and chillis/ flakes if you want mild spicy.
+Also, I have added some red chili flakes along with it since I love this to bite a little spicier.
+Green chilies are also a great option to make it spicy.
+You can skip or reduce the quantity of hot sauce and chillis/ flakes if you want the brown sauce mild spicy.

 I normally add brown sugar or maple syrup to my sauce.
 Even regular granulated sugar is okay.
 If you are looking for a low-carb option, you can add stevia or agave syrup.

-Vegetable broth – This adds in flavor and dilutes the sodium level of soy sauce.
-Can substitute with water.
+This adds flavor and dilutes the sodium level of soy sauce.
+You can substitute it with water.

-In a bowl, add broth, soy sauce, hot sauce, rice vinegar, maple syrup/ sugar/ tomato ketchup, chilli flakes, toasted sesame oil.
+In a bowl, add broth, soy sauce, hot sauce, rice vinegar, maple syrup/ sugar/ tomato ketchup, chili flakes, and toasted sesame oil.

 Add the broth mixture to the pan.
 Bring it to a boil.
 Simmer for 2 minutes.
-Now stir the slurry (starch settles down at the bottom) and pour in slowly to the simmering sauce stirring it continuously.
-Turn off heat when it’s reached desired thickness or consistency.
+Now stir the slurry (starch settles down at the bottom) and pour it slowly into the simmering sauce stirring it continuously.
+Turn off the heat when it's reached desired thickness or consistency.

 Note - Don't make this too thick since it becomes thicker when cooled.

 How to store the stir-fry sauce or Chinese garlic sauce?